 The Twilight Zone is equally as Black Mirror-esque, placing its characters in situations of mortal peril and watching their anxieties unfold in the face of bizarre, futuristic circumstances.

+The Twilight Zone reboot on CBS All Access.
 Stranger Things certainly doesn't always contain that feeling of inescapable, heavy dread that accompanies most Black Mirror episodes , but it does play with reality and sci-fi in similar ways.
 Plus, its fourth season is just a month away, so now's the perfect time to catch up (or rewatch for the fifth time, whatever the case may be).

+Stranger Things on Netflix.
 Westworld's plot feels like it could've been lifted directly from a Black Mirror script.
 It's set in a theme park in a not-so-distant future where the ultra-rich can come live out their wildest (and most gruesome) fantasies.
 That often includes killing and raping "hosts," the incredibly lifelike robots who populate the park, raising questions about what really makes something human — a theme Black Mirror fans will know well.

+Westworld on HBO Go or HBO Now.
+Room 104 is reminiscent of Black Mirror not just because of its sometimes disturbing tales, but also because both series are anthologies — each episode offers a new story.
 Room 104 follows different guests' stays in the same motel room, and while it isn't quite as bleak as Black Mirror, its premise certainly lends itself to some creepy plots.

 Room 104 on HBO Now or HBO Go.

 The Man In The High Castle